Water-Material Cycle and How Our Everyday Life Choices Impact it _ Netizen Me

 4. Resilience and Self-Regulation:

-The complexity of the relationships and the diversity of species contribute to the resilience of the rainforest ecosystem.
-In the face of natural disturbances, such as storms or disease outbreaks, the ecosystem can adapt and recover.
-The interconnected nature of the ecosystem allows it to self-regulate, maintaining a dynamic equilibrium over time.
+The complexity of the relationships and species diversity contribute to the rainforest ecosystem’s resilience.
+The ecosystem can adapt and recover in the face of natural disturbances, such as storms or disease outbreaks.
+Its interconnected nature allows it to self-regulate, maintaining a dynamic equilibrium over time.

 5. Adaptive Strategies: